SPAWNER – Eastern Canada’s Sport Fishing Annual

 The feature article 10 Deadly Salmon Fly Patterns in the first issue was very popular and the flies listed are now used in rivers everywhere.
 SPAWNER is now all colour and sells largely in Atlantic Canada, also worldwide.

 Written by Anglers for Anglers.
 Dedicated to the sport of Salmonid angling, advocating fair play and conservation.
 Publication labour is all free of charge – proceeds go to Salmonid conservation.
 SPAWNER appreciates the stories, pictures, articles contributors provide free of charge and invites your participation.
-We seek old pictures and historical items, as well as fly patterns, humour, tips, serious items, news, etc. – any items promoting angling employment and understanding of the sport.
+We seek old pictures and historical items, as well as fly patterns, humor, tips, serious items, news, etc. – any items promoting angling employment and understanding of the sport.
 We sincerely thank the advertisers for their support.